Hasan Arfa

-Hasan Arfa (1895 in Tbilisi – 1983 in Monte Carlo; Persian: حسن ارفع) was an Iranian general and ambassador to the Pahlavi dynasty.
+Hasan Arfa (حسن ارفع; 9 May 1895 – 1983) was an Iranian general and ambassador during the Pahlavi era.

 He was a leading figure in the British military network in Iran.

 Early life

-Hasan Arfa was born in Tbilisi, Georgia (then part of the Russian Empire) to an Anglo-Russian mother and Iranian father.
+Hasan Arfa was born in Tbilisi (then part of the Russian Empire) to an Anglo-Russian mother and Iranian father.
 His mother, Ludmilla Jervis, was the daughter of a British diplomat and a Russian woman of the aristocratic Demidov family.
-His father, Reza Khan Arfa Danesh, was a veteran Iranian diplomat serving as consul-general in Tbilisi; he later served as ambassador to Turkey and Russia.
+His father, Reza Khan Arfa Danesh, was a veteran Iranian diplomat serving as consul-general in Tbilisi; he later served as ambassador to the Ottoman and Russian Empire.
 Arfa's parents divorced in 1900, after Arfa and his mother had moved to Paris, but his father provided comfortable homes in Europe for them.
+When he was four years old, his father obtained the title Arfa al-Sultan for him from Mozaffar ad-Din Shah Qajar in exchange for a substantial payment.
+Hasan Arfa claimed that the Shah bestowed the title on him during a visit to Europe, in Saint Petersburg, because of his eloquence and charm in conversation.

+Education and Early Career

-Arfa received his early education from tutors and later attended private schools in Switzerland, Paris, and Monaco.
-In 1914, he joined the Iranian Imperial Guards, and during the early part of World War I that organization sponsored his training as a cavalry officer with the Swiss army.
-He joined the Iranian gendarmerie in 1920, and later, the army.
+Arfa received his early education from tutor Mohammad Sa'ed and later attended private schools in Switzerland, France, and Monaco.
+While his father was serving as Iran's ambassador to the Ottoman Empire, Arfa enrolled in 1912 at the ottoman Military High School, two Years later In early 1914, he joined the Iranian Army, and during the early part of World War I that organization sponsored his training as a cavalry officer with the Swiss army.
+In 1923, he was among the Iranian students sent to France, where he completed an advanced cavalry course at the Saint-Cyr Special Military School and the Saumur Cavalry School He joined the Iranian Gendarmerie in 1920, and later, the army.
 As a cavalry officer, he campaigned against rebellious tribes in Azerbaijan, Kurdistan, Lorestan, and during the 1920s and rose rapidly through the ranks.